 Sporn’s harness features one aspect that others do not; a flexible nylon mesh webbing that stretches to accommodate your dog’s pulling.
 Places low to the chest, this piece eliminates any strain on the neck while providing the control you need as a Beagle owner while further removing pressure.

-Nickel plated hardware where the clips are places adds to the durability of this model, while the nylon itself is weather-proof.
+Nickel-plated hardware where the clips are places adds to the durability of this model, while the nylon itself is weather-proof.
 Wrapping under the chest and securing up around the back, this harness features a snug fit that’s difficult to pull out of.
 Best of all, it’s a cinch to put on.

-- Flexible mesh webbing for extreme comfort.
+- Additional padding for comfort.

 Fully adjustable, the Embark adventure features ample padding and support throughout its construction.
 Added padding in the front of this model eliminates damage to the trachea, while a back and front clip allows you to switch between training purposes.